isc-projects/bind9/bin/dig/dig.rst

    enables search list processing as if the :option:`+search` option were given.

-.. option:: +dscp=value

-   This option formerly set the DSCP value used when sending a query.
-   It is now obsolete, and has no effect.

 .. option:: +edns[=#], +noedns

    This option specifies the EDNS version to query with.
 Valid values are 0 to 255.